roman-right/beanie-fastapi-demo/articles/eng.md

 I'm excited to introduce [Beanie](https://github.com/roman-right/beanie) - micro ORM for MongoDB!

-The main Beanie component is [Pydantic](https://pydantic-docs.helpmanual.io/) - a popular library for data parsing and validation.
-It helps to implement the main feature - data structuredness.
-Beanie Document - is an abstraction over the Pydantic BaseModel, which allows working with python objects on the application level and JSON objects on the database level.
-In general case one MongoDB collection is associated with only one Beanie Document.
-This is appending predictability in work with the database, and, at the same time, it keeps the whole flexibility of the MongoDB documents - it is possible to represent any data structure with Pydantic model (or even a group of structures with Optional and Union annotations).
+The main component of Beanie is [Pydantic](https://pydantic-docs.helpmanual.io/) - a popular library for data parsing and validation.
+It helps to implement the main feature - data structuring.
+Beanie Document - is an abstraction over the Pydantic BaseModel that allows working with Python objects at the application level and JSON objects at the database level.
+In the general case, one MongoDB collection is associated with one Beanie Document.
+This brings predictability when working with the database, and at the same time preserves all the flexibility of MongoDB documents - it is possible to represent any data structure with the Pydantic model (or even a group of structures with Optional and Union annotations).

-I make quite a bit of pet-projects: experiments with the new technologies and proofs of concepts.
-For these purposes, I needed a tool to work with the database, which I could start using right out of the box without a long setup.
-And with which I could frequently change the data structure, add and drop elements here and there.
+I'm doing quite a few pet projects: Experiments with the new technologies and Proofs of Concepts.
+For these purposes, I needed a tool for working with the database that I can use immediately without a long setup.
+And with which I could change the data structure frequently, adding and dropping elements here and there.
 This is how Beanie was born.

 # Example

-But this is boring a little, right?
-Let's move to the interesting part - the usage examples.
-It will show, how handy this tool is.
-I deliberately will skip some extra import and helpers here to not overload the picture and to keep the focus on the important things only.
-The whole working app from this article is in my GitHub repo [beanie-fastapi-demo](https://github.com/roman-right/beanie-fastapi-demo).
+But that's a bit boring, isn't it?
+Now let's get to the interesting part - the usage examples.
+It will show how handy this tool is.
+I'm deliberately omitting some additional imports and helpers here, so as not to overload the picture and focus only on the important things.
+The entire working app from this article is in my GitHub repo beanie-fastapi-demo.

-As an example, I will make a small rest-service for the notes management.
+As an example, I'll create a small rest-service for managing notes.

 ## Installation